Abdel Halim Hafez: Musical career

-During his career, he was very popular and always performed in sold-out arenas and stadiums.
-Despite his popularity, he rarely released a studio album since he worked purely as a live singer.
-He also played many different instruments, including the oboe, drums, piano, oud, clarinet and guitar.
-He was involved in all aspects of the composition of his songs.
-Halim introduced many new instruments to the Arab world.
-He was known for his deep passion in his songs and his unique voice.
 Halim performed in almost every country in the Arab world as well as outside the Arab world, including several concerts in Europe.
 Moreover, he sang uplifting patriotic songs for not only his native Egypt whom he dedicated the supermajority of his patriotic songs, but also there are some few songs dedicated to other countries in the Arab world such as Lebanon, Syria, Tunisia, Algeria and Morocco during their revolutions and wars.
 He used to encourage and help many young artists and actors to pursue successful careers.
-His entire catalogue was acquired by the Mazzika group in the early 2000s.
+His entire catalogue was acquired by the Mazzika group in the early 2010s after the sale and break-up of EMI.

 Fame

 In Egypt, Halim is known as the "King of Music", "The Son of Nile", "The voice of the people", "The son of the revolution", and "King of emotions and feelings".

 His patriotic songs were the most frequent songs sung by the crowds during the Egyptian Revolution of 2011.